Double chain stitch

 Make sure you bring you needle up within the loop, and tighten to create a triangular stitch.

-Take the needle back down on the left line (in the same hole in which you first brought the needle up) again leaving a loop.
+Take the needle down on the left line (in the same hole in which you first brought the needle up) again leaving a loop.

 Continue working from side to side.
 When finishing the stitch take the needle down over the last loop to form a small anchoring stitch.